lammps/lammps/doc/src/Speed_kokkos.rst

    :class: note

-   Kokkos with CUDA currently implicitly assumes that the MPI library is CUDA-aware.
+   Kokkos with CUDA currently implicitly assumes that the MPI library is GPU-aware.
 This is not always the case, especially when using pre-compiled MPI libraries provided by a Linux distribution.
 This is not a problem when using only a single GPU with a single MPI rank.
-When running with multiple MPI ranks, you may see segmentation faults without CUDA-aware MPI support.
-These can be avoided by adding the flags :doc:`-pk kokkos cuda/aware off <Run_options>` to the LAMMPS command line or by using the command :doc:`package kokkos cuda/aware off <package>` in the input file.
+When running with multiple MPI ranks, you may see segmentation faults without GPU-aware MPI support.
+These can be avoided by adding the flags :doc:`-pk kokkos gpu/aware off <Run_options>` to the LAMMPS command line or by using the command :doc:`package kokkos gpu/aware off <package>` in the input file.

 .. admonition:: AMD GPU support
    :class: note